-Michael approached Healy Consultants in November 2006 for advice.
+Michael approached Healy Consultants for advice.
 He was referred to us by a business associate who had set up a Singapore branch company through us.
 It was also important to our Client that the business be strategically-located in the Gulf, and projected a strong image to his Clients.
 Michael was initially attracted to Dubai, primarily because he had many business associates who had successfully set up operations there.
 With this in mid, he contacted Healy Consultants to find out how we could assist him to fulfills his objectives.

 After discussing the potential corporate structures and locations with Aidan Healy, the managing director of Healy Consultants, it was agreed that Michael would pay Healy Consultants a retainer fee of US$2,000, for which we would undertake relevant research and revert with recommendations and a clear business setup strategy.
 Healy Consultants began a detailed investigation into the various options in the UAE, based on Michael’s requirements and budget.
 Aidan and Michael agreed that locating the company in a free zone would be most advantageous, and as such our Dubai team prepared a table outlining the relative advantages of locations such as Sharjah Airport International Free Zone, Ajman Free Zone, Jebel Ali Free Zone, and Dubai Internet City (DIC).
 Once the research was complete, it was emailed to Michael for his review, and we suggested we talk again once he had done so.